West Coast green gecko

-West Coast green geckos are mossy in appearance, due to complex patterns of white and yellow shades against green colouration of body.
-Ventral (lower) surfaces paler than dorsal (upper).
-Lining of mouth blue, tongue orange/pink.
-Mouths usually have small spot of bright yellow at corners.
+West Coast green geckos are mossy in appearance, due to complex patterns of white and yellow shades against green colouration of their body.
+Ventral (lower) surfaces are paler than dorsal (upper) surfaces.
+Lining of the mouth is blue, and the tongue is dark blue / black.
 Eyes are dark olive, pupils often have pale border.
 Toes narrow and tapering, soles of feet and toes yellow or yellowish green in colour.
 West Coast green gecko typically reach SVL (snout-vent-lengths) of 77-85mm.

 The lifespan of West Coast green gecko is largely unknown.
 Other Naultinus species typically reach up to 25 years.